SofieDhoore/Cybersecurity_Virtualisation/Labo 1/Netwerk_afluisteren.md

 FTP = File Transfer Protocol om bestanden over te dragen tussen client en server.

 TCP = Transmission Control Protocol om data uit te wisselen tussen netwerken.

+## Exploring a first trace file

+**Think of how DNS is working, on what ICMP is all about.
+The protocol is on the Network Layer and it used for error handling.
+Try to analyse which command has lead to this stream of packets.
+Be as precise as you can be.**

+When you click on the lines, you can see type 8 and type 0, type 8 is a request, type 0 is a reply.
+It means it's a ping, it's using ping.
+There's an equal interval time between packets and one source and one destination IP.

+ICMP = Internet Control Message Protocol
+DNS = Domain Name System

+## Analysing a HTTP capture

+### lab1 Wireshark intro 2 HTTP basic.pcap

+Is the browser running HTTP version 1.0 or 1.1?
+What version of HTTP is the server running?
+What languages (if any) does your browser indicate that it can accept to the server?
+What is the IP address of your computer?
+Of the gaia.cs.umass.edu server?
+What is the status code returned from the server to your browser?